“I mainly fly with X airline. This means that I should get their credit card, right?”

-Southwest is one of the few U.S. based airlines to not offer a no-fee card, making the Southwest Rapid Rewards Plus Credit Card the best option for anyone looking to minimize their fees.
+Southwest is one of the few U.S. based airlines to not offer a no-fee card, making its options with the lowest annual fees the best option for anyone looking to minimize their fees.

 While airline credit cards might not be the ideal first choice for anyone looking to save on travel, they can provide quite a bit of value and play an important role in your overall card strategy.